How do you measure a room?

 It’s impossible to know the cost of a new floor without knowing how much of it you need.
-Below we show a few examples of different shaped rooms and a simple method you can use.
+So we have created a measurement guide with a few examples of different shaped rooms to guide you through the process.

 This is as simple as measuring the length and width of your room and multiplying them together.